jansel1/wig/README.md

 ## Known Issues

-As of now, WIG can't handle more than one screen in a program.
+As of now, WIG can't handle more than one screen PER program.